xonde/DevOps-Course-Workshop-Module-12-Learners/MigrateToIaC/instructions.md

 ## Step 2: Create a new App Service

-We're going to create a new instance of the App Service Plan and App Service that are managed by Terraform.
+First go and have a look at the existing resources for this exercise (in your "M12_Pt2" Resource Group) in the Azure portal.
-First go and have a look at the existing resources in the Azure portal.
+We will be basing our Terraform config on these existing resources.

 If you open up the existing App Service you should see a response like

 ```json
 {"currentDate":"Tuesday, 26 October 2021 10:31","status":"Successfully connected to the db containing info for Module 12 Workshop","deploymentMethod":"cli"}
 ```

-For each of these we'll add a `resource` block to our Terraform config that represents a new resource in Azure.
+We're going to create a new instance of the App Service Plan and App Service that are managed by Terraform.

 ### App Service Plan (ASP)